5 PM SERVICE OPTION | Now Available

 We recommend complete fasting (liquid only fasting), especially if you are going to fast for an extended period of time.
 Water only fasting is only recommended if you are in a position to limit your physical and work activities significantly.
 Remember, Jesus went to the desert for 40 days.
 He knew he would be “hangry.”
 If you plan on continuing with most of your regular routine, work, school etc, then there are simple ways you can be successful.

 If you plan on fasting for several days, you will find it helpful to begin by eating smaller meals before you abstain altogether.
 Cutting down on your meals a few days before you begin the fast will signal your mind, stomach, and appetite that less food is acceptable.
 If you are big on caffeine and sugar products, begin cutting those back.
 It may help to ease your initial hunger or discomfort at the early stages of your fast.
+Plan for how you plan on spending time with God.
+Will you do a new Bible reading plan?
+Will you get strategic with your prayer time?
+Pick some scriptures to declare over areas you need breakthrough in.

 Hunger pangs are usually the greatest during the first three days of the fast.
 Your body is adjusting from using the food in your digestive tract (which remains about three days) to consuming stored fats.
 Other side effects are coldness, bad breath and heightened body odor, changes in elimination (constipation or diarrhea), light-headedness, changes in sleeping and dreaming patterns, aches and pains.
 A white-coated tongue at the beginning of a fast may be a part of the body's pattern of throwing off toxins.
 Also, expect to go the the bathroom often (you will be drinking lots of water!).
 Many of these symptoms subside after 5-7 days.
 Continuing minor aches usually means your body is using stored fats for fuel.